osisoft/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 "c:\program files\OSIsoft\EdgeDataStore\edgecmd.exe" Help
 ```

 The utility can also be used to get help for any registered component in the Edge Data Store.
-Adding a specific component to the end of the previous command will provide help output for every configuration facet that the component supports, along with examples of commands that can be run to configure the component.
+Adding a specific component ID to the end of the previous command will provide help output for every configuration facet that the component supports, along with examples of commands that can be run to configure the component.

-An example of viewing help for the system component:
+An example of viewing help for the 'System' component:

 ```cmd
 C:\>"c:\program files\OSIsoft\EdgeDataStore\edgecmd.exe" Help System